 The alt tag is used for people with disabilities.
 It’s important to tell people who may not be able to see the image what it is.
 For an image of a person using a computer, you could use “Woman using computer for SEO research”, if that’s what the picture represented.

 Using a keyword phrase in the image alt text can help boost ranking and it can also lead to more visibility in Google Images.
 The keyword phrase should make sense in the alt text, so in the above example, the keyword phrase is “SEO research”.

 Internal linking is the practice of linking one page to another one that provides more information about a topic.

-For instance, if we had a page about “Website Design” and a blog post about “9 Must-Have Items For Effective Business Website Design” (we have both by the way), we would want to link the two pages throughout using anchor text and hyperlinks (like the link we just did on the blog title) to each other to show relation and provide more info for both users and Google alike.
+For instance, if we had a page about “Website Design” and a blog post about “SEO Web Design“ (we have both by the way), we would want to link the two pages throughout using anchor text and hyperlinks (like the link we just did on the blog title) to each other to show relation and provide more info for both users and Google alike.